Feb 19, 2020 |

 Olean native and St. Bonaventure University graduate Dr. John E. Vena will speak about his research and experiences as an epidemiologist, educator and mentor during his March 9-19 residency at St. Bonaventure and Jamestown Community College.

-Vena, a spring 2020 Lenna Visiting Professor, was nominated for the professorship by the School of Health Professions at St. Bonaventure.
+2020 Lenna Visiting Professor, was nominated for the professorship by the School of Health Professions at St. Bonaventure.

 In addition to guest lecturing in classes including public health, health science, chemistry, human development and learning, Vena will present two lectures open to the public.